 By Tayseer Almattar

 Tayseer is a passionate designer and educator.
-He believes that innovation potential can be grown and natured within organizations with relevant design innovation processes.
+He believes that innovation potential can be grown and nurtured within organizations with relevant design innovation processes.